invictus-integration/docs-ifa/framework/components/transcoV2.md

 Transformations can be performed on XML content.
 The name of the XSLT file in the storage account is required for this operation.
 Any required assemblies and dependencies used by the transformation can also be specfied, while the respective DLL files are to be in the storage account.

+Transco supports XSLT 1.0 syntax.

+## Transco V2 Endpoints

+Transco V2 provides two endpoints:

+*/api/TranscoXML*

+This endpoint is to be used with XML content.
+A transco config file is used to list the instructions necessary to promote values from an SQL database or to transform the content via an XSLT file.

+*/api/TranscoJson*

+This endpoint is to be used with JSON content.
+A transco config file is used to list the instructions necessary to promote values from an SQL database.
+Transformations cannot be performed on JSON content.

 ## Transco Config File